 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The work described in this Report was undertaken on Exploration Licence 51/1040 which is owned by Intermin Resources and in which, Mithril can earn a 60% interest in EL51/1040 by completing expenditure of \$2M by 14 April 2019 (\$1.2M spent to date), and an additional 15% by completing further expenditure of \$2M over a further 2 years.
+Kombi is located on EL51/1040 which is owned by Intermin Resources and in which, Mithril can earn a 60% interest in EL51/1040 by completing expenditure of \$2M by 14 April 2019 (\$1.2M spent to date), and an additional 15% by completing further expenditure of \$2M over a further 2 years.
+Fenceline is located on EL51/1615 which is 100%-owned by Mithril Resources.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 There are no existing impediments to the tenements.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 The following parties have conducted exploration activities on the Kombi Gold Prospect: Falcona Exploration and Mining Pty Ltd (1986).
 Shallow RC drilling underneath the Gloria June workings (hole details are unknown but field inspection demonstrates that there was no drilling greater than 20 - 25 metres vertical beneath the workings), Dominion Mining Limited (1989 - 1990).
-Gridding, geological mapping, -80# soil sampling and RC drilling (RC drilling "INCA" series of holes took place away from the historic workings), JN Holloway (2001) mapping and rock chip sampling of the Gloria June workings,
+Gridding, geological mapping, -80# soil sampling and RC drilling (RC drilling "INCA" series of holes took place away from the historic workings), JN Holloway (2001) mapping and rock chip sampling of the Gloria June workings, Intermin Resources (mid 2000's - 2013) geological prospecting and mapping,